Tags

 The basic syntax for using the include

-Passing Variables to Snippets
+Passing Multiple Variables

 The include

-tag is encouraged.
-The render
+tag is now deprecated, with the render

 Tags